AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/cloud-manager-cs-faqs.md

 See [Git Resource](https://github.com/cqsupport/cloud-manager/blob/main/cm-build-step-fails.md) for more details.

-## What to do if Cloud Manager deployment fails at deploy step in AEM as a Cloud Service Environment? {cloud-manager-deployment-cloud-service}
+## What to do if Cloud Manager deployment fails at deploy step in AEM as a Cloud Service Environment? {#cloud-manager-deployment-cloud-service}

 1. The most common reason for deploys to fail is due to insufficient permissions for the *sling-distribution-importer* user.